-The establishment, operation and management of companies in PRC are governed by the PRC Company Law (《中華人民共和國公司法》) which was promulgated by the Standing Committee of the National People's Congress (the "SCNPC") on 29 December 1993, came into effect on 1 July 1994 and was last revised on 26 October 2018.
+The establishment, operation and management of companies in PRC are governed by the PRC Company Law (《中華人民共和國公司法》) which was promulgated by the Standing Committee of the National People's Congress (the "SCNPC") on 29 December 1993, came into effect on 1 July 1994 and was last revised on 29 December 2023 (while the latest amendments will be effective on 1 July 2024).
 Under the PRC Company Law, companies are generally classified into two categories, i.e. limited liability companies and companies limited by shares.
 Each a limited liability company or a company limited by shares is an enterprise legal person, and liable for its debts with all its assets.
 PRC Company Law is also applicable to foreign-invested companies, except otherwise set out in any other regulations.
-On 24 December 2021, the draft amendment to the PRC Company Law was published for public comments by the SCNPC.
-The amendment made systematic changes to the existing PRC Company Law.
-Uncertainties exist regarding the final form of these regulations as well as the interpretation and implementation thereof after promulgation.
+The main amendments in the PRC Company Law involve improving the company's establishment and exit system, optimising the company's organizational structure, detailing exercise of shareholder rights, perfecting the company's capital system and strengthening the responsibilities of controlling shareholders and management personnel, etc. The PRC Company Law provides for the establishment, corporate structure and corporate management of companies, which also applies to foreign-invested enterprises.
+Where laws relating to foreign investment provide otherwise, such stipulations shall apply.